HSCS: 1.20, 1.4, 4.11, 5.4

 We promote independent toileting for all children as they progress through this developmental stage.

-No visitors/students will be permitted in the toilet area at any point.
+Only Practitioners and Support Workers will be permitted in the toilet at any point.

 Toileting Support procedure: